NuVotifier/NuVotifier/README.markdown

 * `signature` is a HMAC-SHA256 digest of the payload with a owner-provided key.

 A response is given after the vote has been received and parsed, but not yet processed.

+For your convenience, the NuVotifier team has provided client libraries in [https://github.com/minecrafter/votifier-js JavaScript].
+If you are stuck, these libraries may help you.

 ### Protocol v1 (deprecated)